Goanna

-A goanna is any one of several species of lizards of the genus Varanus found in Australia and Southeast Asia.
+A goanna is any one of several species of lizard of the genus Varanus found in Australia and Southeast Asia.

 Around 70 species of Varanus are known, 25 of which are found in Australia.
 This varied group of carnivorous reptiles ranges greatly in size and fills several ecological niches.

 The goanna features prominently in Aboriginal mythology and Australian folklore.

-Being predatory lizards, goannas are often quite large, or at least bulky, with sharp teeth and claws.
+Being predatory lizards, goannas are often quite large with sharp teeth and claws.
 The largest is the perentie (V. giganteus), which can grow over 1.5 m in length.
 Not all goannas are so large; pygmy goannas may be smaller than the arm of an adult human.
 The smallest of these, the short-tailed monitor (V. brevicauda), reaches only 20 cm in length.
 They survive on smaller prey, such as insects and mice.

 Goannas combine predatory and scavenging behaviours.
 They prey on any animal they can catch that is small enough to eat whole.
 They have been blamed by farmers for the death of sheep, though most likely erroneously, as goannas are also eaters of carrion and are attracted to rotting meat.

 Most goannas are dark-coloured, with greys, browns, blacks, and greens featuring prominently; however, white is also common.
 Many desert-dwelling species also feature yellow-red tones.
 Camouflage ranges from bands and stripes to splotches, speckles, and circles, and can change as the creature matures, with juveniles sometimes being brighter than adults.

 Like most lizards, goannas lay eggs.
 Most lay eggs in a nest or burrow, but some species lay their eggs inside termite mounds.
 This offers protection and incubation; additionally, the termites may provide a meal for the young as they hatch.
 Unlike some other species of lizards, goannas do not have the ability to regrow limbs or tails.

 Etymology

-The name goanna derived from iguana, since early European bush settlers in Australia likened goannas to the South American lizards.
+The name goanna is derived from iguana.
+Early European bush settlers in Australia likened goannas to the South American lizards.
 Over time, the initial vowel sound was dropped.
 A similar explanation is used to link possums to the American opossum.

 The South African term for a monitor lizard is leguaan and this word is also from Spanish 'la iguana'.